5 Statistical Inference and Hypothesis Testing

 This chapter equipped you with the essential tools of statistical inference.
 You learned how to use point estimates and confidence intervals to quantify uncertainty and how to apply hypothesis testing to evaluate evidence for or against specific claims about populations.

 Together, these methods form a framework for drawing rigorous, data-driven conclusions.
-In the context of data science, they support not only analysis but also model diagnostics, variable selection, and interpretability.
-While p-values help assess statistical significance, they should be considered alongside effect size, assumptions, and domain relevance to ensure results are meaningful and actionable.
+In the context of data science, they support not only analysis but also model diagnostics, the evaluation of data partitions, and the interpretability of predictive models.
+While p-values help assess statistical significance, they should always be interpreted alongside effect size, underlying assumptions, and domain relevance to ensure that findings are both meaningful and actionable.

 5.14 Exercises